simonagren/simonagren.github.io/content/posts/2020-02-24--azurebot-nodejs-part1/index.md

 ## ARM Templates deployment
-You could follow along [This](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-deploy-az-cli?view=azure-bot-service-4.0&tabs=csharp) blogpost from Microsoft explaining how to deploy.
+You could follow along [This](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-deploy-az-cli?view=azure-bot-service-4.0&tabs=csharp) blog post from Microsoft explaining how to deploy.

 # Next step
-In the next post we will run the Bot in Microsoft Teams both from locally and hosted in Azure
+In the next post, we will run the Bot in Microsoft Teams both from locally and hosted in Azure